Spoiler alert: if you suffer of arachnophobia, this article is not for you!

 - Broodkin: 65 points

 The Broodkin are the basic fighters of this warband and have 3 different profiles:

-- While the normal Broodkin increases the Attack to 4 but loses in Strength (3) and damage (1/3)
+- While the normal Broodkin increases the Attack to 4 but loses in Strength (3).

-Regarding the weapon profiles, the normal Broodkin with extra attacks are more consistent, but statistically the Sai performs better against Toughness 3 or 4.
+Regarding the weapon profiles, the normal Broodkin with extra attacks are more consistent and normally performs better than the Sai.
 The Scythe is by far the worst performer, but considering Toughness 3 and 8 Wounds, keeping those 2″ of distance separating the enemy from your fighter can make the difference between a squished spider-kin and one alive.

-The Spider Swarm is the cheapest unit in the warband and the whole game (together with Giant Rats and Pot-grots).
-You may look at the card and pass over it: Toughness 1 and 8 Wounds, 8 Attacks but at Strength 1 for 1/2 damage.
+The Spider Swarm is the cheapest unit in the warband.
+You may look at the card and pass over it: Toughness 1 and 6 Wounds, 4 Attacks but at Strength 1 for 1/2 damage.

 And if someone takes a liking in squashing your spiders, you can still bring them back with a Broodmaster and a Triple to spite your opponent further.